 The rate of car theft in the state of Florida is lower than the national average; but in Homestead, the rate is high.
 In recent years, there were 324 auto thefts reported in this city.
 That equates to about 7.16 car thefts per 1,000 vehicles – more than twice the national average.
 If your car is stolen or damaged by vandals, you can only get compensation from your insurance company if your Homestead auto insurance policy includes comprehensive insurance.
 This insurance also covers damage caused by other noncollision events, such as floods, flying debris, falling objects, and noncollision fires.
 If you are still paying for your vehicle, you probably have comprehensive insurance already because most lenders require it until the loan is paid off.

 Find a Homestead Car Insurance Policy

-There are several Trusted Choice agents located throughout the state of Florida, and some have offices in and near the city of Homestead.
+There are several reliable agents located throughout the state of Florida, and some have offices in and near the city of Homestead.
 Find an agent near you to learn more about your coverage options, and discover how much money you can save by comparing Homestead car insurance quotes.